tariqajyusuf/fidesdocs/pages/fides/consent/google_tag_manager.md

 ![Page Variables](../../../public/assets/img/google_tag_manager/image6.png)

-3. Set the **Data Layer Variable Name** to the corresponding `consentKey` configured in your Privacy Center (Fides.consent.data_sales in this guide’s examples).
+3. Set the **Data Layer Variable Name** to the corresponding `cookieKey` configured in your Privacy Center (`Fides.consent.data_sales_and_sharing` in this guide’s examples).

-4. Give the variable a suitable, identifiable name, such as Fides.DataSalesSharing, as in the example below:
+4. Give the variable a suitable, identifiable name, such as `Fides.DataSalesAndSharing`, as in the example below:

 ![Data Layer](../../../public/assets/img/google_tag_manager/image4.png)